BVT-Team-61/Documentation/Configuration/README.md

 | Other Devices  | 10.0.61.10-255 (DHCP)            |

-* Check for firmware updates before ever competition
+* Check for firmware updates before ever competition.
-* Be familiar with the WPI FIRST website and updates and help
+* Be familiar with the WPI, FIRST, and NI website for updates and help.
-* Refer to Chief Delphi or javadoc for help on any code or network errors
+* Refer to Chief Delphi or Javadoc for help on any code or network errors.
-* Always carry Ethernet cables
+* Always carry Ethernet cables.
 * Have one school laptop dedicated to programming and loading code.
-* Have a second person sanity check your code
+* Have a second person sanity check your code.
 * Have backups for your backups (GitHub is nice, but label known working code)
 * Do not toaster!